Yord/shargs/README.md

 <td>
 <code>contradicts</code> defines what <code><a href="#key">key</a></code>s an option is incompatible with.
-This information is used by the <code><a href="#contradictOpts">contradictOpts</a></code> parser stage to report errors if incompatibe options are used together.
+This information is used by the <code><a href="#contradictOpts">contradictOpts</a></code> parser stage to report errors if incompatible options are used together.
 Note that <code>contradicts</code> is unidirectional and not transitive (e.g. if <code>a</code> contradicts <code>b</code> and <code>b</code> contradicts <code>c</code>,
 <code>a</code> does not contradict <code>c</code>, and thus <code>a</code> and <code>c</code> are compatible).